ds-04/amanda_deploy/README.md

 Playbooks:

 - amanda_client.yml (calls its namesake role to: install packages for client, disable xinetd, setup local user security/ssh, copy amanda-security.conf)
-- amanda_copy_keys.yml (playbook; append public key from server to clients (server is also a client by default), use ssh-keyscan to add host-keys of clients to server)
+- amanda_copy_keys.yml (playbook; append public key from server to clients (server is also a client by default), use ansible to add host-keys of clients to the amanda server)
 - amanda_server_cfg.yml (calls its namesake role to: create/copy/update configuration files, directories and create vtapes for a test vtape environ)
 - amanda_server.yml (calls its namesake role to: install server packages<sup>1</sup>, disable xinetd, setup server ssh user, setup server ssh user keys, copy amanda-security.conf<sup>2</sup>)